A Guide to the Best Free Things to Do in Glasgow for History Lovers

 Walk through Glasgow Green

 Glasgow Green is the oldest park in the city with a history dating back to the mid-15th century.
 It’s a beautiful, tranquil park to walk through if you have some spare time on your hands.
-This is where you’ll find the popular museum known as the People’s Palace which is another free thing to do in Glasgow, as well as the world’s largest terracotta fountain located across from the main entrance to the palace.
+This is where you’ll find the popular museum known as the People’s Palace which is one of the top free things to do in Glasgow.
+In front of the museum is the world’s largest terracotta fountain too.

 City Chambers guided tour